Appealing an administrative decision

 1700 AG Heerhugowaard

 You have the right to explain your objections orally.
-If you wish to exercise that right, please state this in your objection.
-You and any other interested parties are usually heard by officials.
-In order to have an unbiased look at the case, these are officials who were not involved in the decision you are objecting to.
-For some appeals, the Board of Dijkgraaf & Hoogheemraden will seek advice from an Objections Advisory Committee.
-In that case, you will be heard by the Objections Advisory Committee.
+If you wish to exercise this right, please state this in your objection letter.
+You and any other interested parties will usually be heard by civil servants.
+In order to ensure an unbiased assessment of the case, these civil servants will not have been involved in the decision to which you are objecting.
+For some objections, the board of the dike reeve and water board members seeks advice from an Advisory Committee on Objections.
+In that case, you will be heard by the Advisory Committee on Objections.
 For more information about this committee, see the page Advisory Committee on Objections.

 Rates

-You do not have to pay any costs for filing a notice of objection.
-If you have incurred costs yourself - for example for engaging professional legal assistance - then you can request reimbursement.
-The request for reimbursement must be submitted before a decision is made on your objection.
-When a decision is made on your objection, a decision is also made on whether you will be reimbursed for costs.
+You do not have to pay any costs to submit an objection.
+If you have incurred costs yourself—for example, for professional legal assistance—you can request reimbursement for these costs.
+You must submit your request for reimbursement before a decision is made on your objection.
+When a decision is made on your objection, a decision will also be made immediately on whether you will be reimbursed for your costs.

 Mediation

-In addition to an objection option, you can also use mediation.
-We will be happy to discuss this with you.
-See the Mediation page.
+In addition to lodging an objection, you can also make use of mediation.
+We would be happy to discuss this with you.
+Please see the Mediation page for more information.